A guide to French mortgages and buying property

 This is a relatively recent invention by the French banking industry aimed at reducing the borrowing costs associated with mortgages.
 The basic idea is that the risk of a mortgage default is shared among all participating lenders.
 Under the system, the mutual funder acts as the guarantor; in return the borrower pays the funder a guarantee fee proportional to the amount borrowed.
 The guarantee and arrangement fees typically come in around 2–2.5 percent.

 Because of the amount of paperwork which must pass through the French notary, it is likely that the time frame from making an offer on a property to actually transferring title to the buyer will take up to four months.
 Plan your purchases and cash flow accordingly.

 Also worth noting, real estate agents typically work for the seller.
 Buyers are therefore strongly urged to appoint and pay for their own notary to ensure that the sale contracts are equitable.

 This information is provided as a guide only.
 If you need assistance in this area you are strongly advised to seek the help of a specialist in this field as each individual case is different.

-Find a home in France using Expatica's listings for housing.
+Find a home in France using Expatica's housing search.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.